car251290/React--advices-Frases/README.md

 Try React
 React has been designed from the start for gradual adoption, and you can use as little or as much React as you need.
 Whether you want to get a taste of React, add some interactivity to a simple HTML page, or start a complex React-powered app, the links in this section will help you get started.

+## Add React to website
+Add React in One Minute
+In this section, we will show how to add a React component to an existing HTML page.
+You can follow along with your own website, or create an empty HTML file to practice.
+There will be no complicated tools or install requirements — to complete this section, you only need an internet connection, and a minute of your time.

 ## Available Scripts